 In the 1960s, when the first computers in the form of mainframe computers changes the world, the hardware played the most important role.
 Software was just a by-product or was self-programmed.
 This relationship has been completely reversed over the last few decades.
 Today, computers and terminals are much smaller and yet far more powerful.
 A wide range of functions are implemented by the smallest applications, for example apps.
 In contrast to the past, today’s software should run on as many systems as possible.

 The fact is: There is hardly a single business process that is not at least supported by software.
 No wonder software still continues to be used without permission due to a lack of knowledge and the complexity of the topic.
 The BSA regularly examines the extent to which software is installed illegally.
-The Global Software Study from 2018 by the BSA draws the following conclusion: Every fifth program is still unlicensed, which corresponds to a total value of 1.3 billion euros.
+The Global Software Study from 2018 by the BSA draws the following conclusion: More than every 3rd program is still unlicensed, which corresponds to a total value of 46.3 billion dollars.
 But there is a ray of light: This is down two percent compared to the last survey carried out two years previously.

 Despite the slightly falling numbers, software publishers still have to endure significant sales losses.
 Therefore, software licensing is not just a topical issue for software manufacturers but also for companies.
 Although software management using SAM processes (software asset management) is becoming increasingly professionalized, it would appear that awareness of software as a commodity is not anchored strongly enough.
 Many IT managers have problems operating commercial and licensing software assets and software licenses correctly - to their great disadvantage.
 Because, the better you understand the software solutions you use and the various license models, the more effectively you can use them.
 In many cases you can save costs, because you often end up paying for lots of unnecessary licenses, or because the scope of the content of the licenses is too great.